Quantum Plasma Creation near a Magnetar: Introduction

 More recently, it has been recognized that stronger (and more localized) currents can relax to a collisional and trans-relativistic plasma state \citep{Thompson2020}.
 The $e^\pm$ interact repeatedly through the single- and two-photon annihilation channels.
 Energy and annihilation equilibrium are reached when the particle density is larger by a factor $\sim 15$ than the minimum needed to support the background magnetic shear.

 These distinct circuit configurations are not fully compatible, and have differing implications for the source of the hard X-ray continuum.
-The magnetic twist could be localized near the poles and supported by outward streaming $e^+$ and $e^-$ \citep{Beloborodov2013a}.
+The magnetic twist could be concentrated around the magnetic poles and supported by outward streaming $e^+$ and $e^-$ \citep{Beloborodov2009,Beloborodov2013a}.
 By contrast, denser plasma structures (``twist zones'') that connect to crustal shear bands would be distributed more broadly over the magnetar surface \citep{Thompson2017}.
+We consider the complementary case where the dominant dissipative structures are anchored at magnetic latitudes around $45^\circ$.

-The gamma rays emitted from collisional plasma structures will reach much (but not necessarily all) of the magnetosphere.
+The gamma rays emitted from collisional plasma will reach much (but not necessarily all) of the magnetosphere.
 As we show here, the pairs produced non-locally by secondary gamma ray collisions can easily short out the high-voltage, double-layer structure.

-The current flow into the outer magnetosphere can, in particular, be sustained by this injection of pairs.
+Weaker currents flowing into the outer magnetosphere can, in particular, be sustained by this injection of pairs.
 The polar region of a magnetar is of interest for several reasons.
 During limited phases of activity, this zone appears to support enhanced magnetic twist that drives large variations in spindown torque and pulsed radio emission \citep{Archibald2015}, and may also on occasion emit fast radio bursts \citep{Zhang2023}.
 Scattering of $1-10$ keV photons at the electron cyclotron resonance also has a significant effect on X-ray pulse profiles \citep{Fernandez2007,Nobili2008}.